multivendorx/woocommerce-catalog-enquiry/readme.txt

 == Changelog ==

+= 4.0.6 - 2022-01-22 =
+* Added: Setting in the admin where the admin can decide to add the product enquiry button when the product is not in stock.
+* Updated: Language file.

 = 4.0.5 - 2021-06-15 =
 * Added: Compatibility of WordPress 5.7.2.
 * Added: Compatibility of WooCommerce 5.4.1.